On this page

 Educators can play an important role

-It’s important to understand the role body image, in particular body dissatisfaction, plays in a child or young person’s eating and exercise behaviours.
+It’s important to understand the role body image, in particular body dissatisfaction, can play in a child or young person’s eating and exercise behaviours.

 Evidence suggests the more dissatisfied a person feels about their weight, shape or size, the more likely they are to engage in harmful eating and exercise behaviours.